menu

 Garden Valley is a tiny town located in the state of Idaho.
 With a population of 377 people and just one neighborhood, Garden Valley is the 123rd largest community in Idaho.

-Garden Valley is one of the most well-educated cities in the nation.
-46.22% of adults in Garden Valley have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Garden Valley ranks among the highest in the nation.
+Of the 25-and-older adult population in Garden Valley, 46.22% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Garden Valley in 2022 was $28,980, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,920 for a family of four.
 However, Garden Valley contains both very wealthy and poor people as well.